≡ Menu

 ✅Paying yourself (i.e., your infinite banking policy) first.
 One of the best ways to ensure that you have money available for your Infinite Banking policy is to “pay yourself first.”
 By making your premium a priority, you can oftentimes still come up with what you need for paying your other living expenses each month.

-Is Paying Off Debt Using Life Insurance the Right Strategy for You?
+Is Borrowing from Your Life Insurance to Pay Off Debt the Right Strategy for You?

-If you have debt that you would like to eliminate more quickly than originally anticipated – whether that is a mortgage balance, vehicle loan, student loan, unsecured credit card balances…or all of these – a properly structured life insurance policy could provide you with a viable solution…one that could also help you build up your wealth at the same time.
+If you have debt that you would like to eliminate more quickly than originally anticipated – whether that is a mortgage balance, vehicle loan, student loan, unsecured credit card debt …or all of these – a properly structured life insurance policy could provide you with a viable solution, one that could also help you build up your wealth at the same time.
 And the life insurance specialists at Insurance and Estates can help.